RedHatEdge/patterns/patterns/rh-hub-standard-services/README.md

 ## Resulting Context

+This results in all elements of an ACP being enforcable and auditable, as all definitions of configuration live in code.

 Once all services are deployed and configured, a core set of services are available for consumption.
 The ease of installation is handled at deployment time, resulting in the correct sequence and service availability.

 The platform is now ready to run multiple workloads in a converged state.